 about the principles by which he designed human life.
 He was much

 presented these to us through the ancient wise ones who learned how to

-connect with the 'voice' of God so that they could learn and pass on to
+connect with the "voice" of God so that they could learn and pass on to

 us these principles.
-We call these 'prophets.'
-But actually they were 'scientists' ...
+We call these "prophets."
+But actually

 Having made this discovery in the

-mid 1980s, and having a a deep hunger to learn more about this divine
+mid-1980s, and having a deep hunger to learn more about this divine

 wisdom, I left my post at the University of South Alabama to take up

 In short, what I came to discover

-how life works under the hand of the One who made all heaven and
+is how life works under the hand of the One who made all heaven and

-earth

-The patterns are clear – and as unshakable as the laws of gravity, thermodynamics,
+earth.
+The patterns are clear – and as unshakable as the laws of

-an American, loving deeply the great Anglo-American cultural legacy that
+through an American, loving deeply the great Anglo-American cultural

-much of my life and find compelling reasons to be deeply
+abroad much of my life and find compelling reasons to be deeply

 impressed with the cultures of other peoples as well.
-I truly appreciate and celebrate
+I truly

 But most of all, I enjoy surveying